 If you experienced critical extenuating circumstances that interfered with your studies, and that can be documented, you may petition for reconsideration of status.
-Please provide this written appeal by Wednesday, Jan.
-20, 2021 using this online form.
-If you have any questions, please contact our office at 978.665.3130 or email@example.com.
+To request to be readmitted, please contact Student Affairs at email@example.com or 978.665.3130.

 Good Academic Standing